ghzhang233/New-Machine-Configure/README.md

 This is the configure script for new machines to adjust it to my working habit.
 To use this, you should firstly run the following code and add the public key to [GitHub](https://github.com/settings/ssh/new).
-After that, run *run.sh* to finish remaining configurations.
+After that, clone this repo to your machine and run *run.sh* to finish remaining configurations.

 ```
 if [ ! -f ~/.ssh/id_rsa.pub ]; then